 How Long is the ESTA Processing Time?

-The ESTA visa USA processing time is extremely short.
-In most cases, if your information does not reveal any potential security threats or previous criminal history, you will receive a response within seconds.
+In most cases, if your information does not reveal any potential security threats or previous criminal history, you will receive a response within 72 hours.

 How Long is ESTA Valid for?

-The ESTA validity ensures that you can enter the U.S multiple times and stay for the intended 90 days.
-However, you must make sure to not make your visits too frequent and not raise suspicions about whether you are actually living in the U.S. So if you go to the U.S for 90 days and then travel again after 10 days back to the U.S, you will raise suspicion with the Customs and Border Protection officials and they might deny your entry.
-There is no specific number of days that you must wait before you travel again to the U.S, but the advice is to wait for a reasonable amount of time.
+You can enter the United States multiple times and stay for the intended 90 days.
+However, you must make sure to not make your visits too frequent and not raise suspicions about whether you are actually living in the US.
+So if you go to the US for 90 days and then travel again after 10 days back to the US, you will raise suspicion with the Customs and Border Protection officials and they might deny your entry.
+There is no specific number of days that you must wait before you travel again to the US, but the advice is to wait for a reasonable amount of time.

-Even if you have a valid ESTA, it does not guarantee entry into the U.S. That decision is up to the officials at the U.S port of entry.
-Both visas and the ESTA are only authorizations for you to travel to the U.S. Whether you are allowed into the country or not is at the discretion of border protection.
+Even if you have a valid ESTA, it does not guarantee entry into the US.
+That decision is up to the officials at the US port of entry.
+Both US visas and ESTA are only authorizations for you to travel to the US.
+Whether you are allowed into the country or not is at the discretion of border protection.

 When Should I Renew the ESTA?